sourcefuse/terraform-aws-arc-eks/docs/module-usage-guide/README.md

 Understand the security considerations related to EKS and Kubernetes clusters on AWS when using this module.

-### Best Practices for AWS Network
+### Best Practices for AWS EKS

-Follow best practices to ensure secure Network configurations:
+Follow best practices to ensure secure EKS configurations:

 - [EKS security on AWS](https://docs.aws.amazon.com/eks/latest/userguide/security.html)